d-nishi/solutions/GKE/Apps/secure-jupyter-notebooks-gke.md

 ```

-### STEP 5: CREATE A SECRET THAT IS USED WITH YOUR JUPYTER NOTEBOOK DOMAIN NAME
+### STEP 5: Create a secret to be used with Jupyter Notebook DNS

 We first create a local `auth.txt` file with the password using the following command: `htpasswd -c auth.txt jupyter`